Skip to content

 FRICTION:

-When two bodies are in contact and have the tendency to move over one another, then resistance to the movement is set up.
-This resistance is called Friction or Force of friction or Frictional force.
 The direction of the frictional force, acting at the point of contact of surfaces, always act in a direction opposite to the direction of the applied force or in which the contact surfaces tend to move.
-The force of friction depends upon the nature of surfaces in contact and always acts parallel to the surface of contact.
+The Frictional force depends upon the nature of surfaces in contact and always acts parallel to the surface of contact.

 IMPORTANCE OF FRICTION IN PRACTICAL APPLICATIONS:

-• There are a number of applications where friction is desirable and efforts are made to maximize it.
+- There are a number of applications where friction is desirable and efforts are made to maximize it.
 For example: Belts, Ropes, Brakes, Clutches etc.

 Let us consider a block of Weight ‘W’ kept on a rough horizontal surface and a force F is acting on the block.
-Due to this force F, the block has the tendency to move in the direction of the force, then a force Ff which opposes the motion, known as friction, will act at the contact surfaces of the block and horizontal surface.
+Due to this force F, the block has the tendency to move in the direction of the force, then a force Ff which opposes the motion, known as Frictional force, will act at the contact surfaces of the block and horizontal surface.

 The forces acting on the block are